goeiebook/creativelab/narrative.md

 ---

 The code for viewing submitted applications seemed to be worth sharing.
-I packaged it into [a single snippet](reverse) and [posted it](https://twitter.com/goeiebook/status/714516981030866944).
+I packaged it into [a single snippet](reverse.js) and [posted it](https://twitter.com/goeiebook/status/714516981030866944).

 ![reverse post][reverse.jpg]

-I watched the analytics for signs of interest.
-But there was none.
+The analytics indicated no signs of interest.
 That was strange.
 And despite containing the #creativelab5 hashtag, it did not appear in the live stream.
 Was the post in poor taste?
 Maybe someone flagged the tweet.
 Was it illegal in some way?
-Maybe it tripped an algorithmic warning because it linked to a javascript containing `eval()`.
+Maybe the mention of `eval()` tripped an algorithmic warning.
 Maybe it was nothing at all.
 An unpleasant aspect of socialization.
-Reason may not be in everything.
+The thread of a shadow ban.

 Relax, Abrie.
 There is no control.
+Reason need not be in everything.

 ---